DevyusCode/Synethia/README.md

 - [x] Detects how many interactions the user has with an app. (like clicking on a button)
 - [x] Calculates and associates a score to each page/part of the app depending on the two factors above.

+## Score
+Synethia attributes a score to each page/part of the app depending on the following two factors:
+- The time the user is using the page.
+- The number of interactions the user has with the page.

+The score is calculated using the following formula:
+$$
+score = totalTime * ({interactions \over 2})
+$$

+> **Note** This formula can change/evolve in upcoming releases.

 ## Graph
 ~~~ mermaid
 graph TD